 560 This table is based on the Modified Monash Model (MMM) measure of remoteness.
 Since 30 September 2020 the definition used has been updated from the MMM 2015 to the MMM 2019 classification.
 As a result there are small changes in the distribution of participants by remoteness in this report compared with the previous quarter.

-by remoteness in this report compared with the previous quarter.
-561 Table order based on national proportions (highest to lowest).
+Table order based on national proportions (highest to lowest).

 562 Since 2017-18 Q1, the disability groups Developmental Delay and Global Developmental Delay have been reported separately to the Intellectual Disability group.